The Ultimate Guide to Jellyfin and *ARR Stack: Complete Media Server Setup

 ./Prowlarr macOS/Windows: Download installers from https://prowlarr.servarr.com/ and run the setup wizard.

-FlareSolverr is a proxy server that solves Cloudflare and DDoS-Guard protection challenges.
-Many torrent indexers use Cloudflare to protect their sites, which can block automated access.
-FlareSolverr acts as a middleman, solving CAPTCHAs and challenges so Prowlarr can access these protected sites.
+FlareSolverr is a proxy server designed to solve Cloudflare and DDoS-Guard protection challenges.
+Many torrent indexers use Cloudflare to protect their sites, which blocks automated scraping tools.
+FlareSolverr acts as a middleman, running an internal web browser to solve CAPTCHAs and challenges so Prowlarr can access these protected sites.

 Configuration